Watercolor Sketching in the South West of France, June 14-21 and June 22-29 (one spot open)

 For a couple or 2 friends: US$ 4,090 pp for 2 single rooms (a bit smaller) with private bath in a suite that has a terrace, living room and kitchenette (not available anymore) .

-US$ 4,390 for single standard room with private bathroom (not available anymore) .
+US$ 4,390 for single standard room with private bathroom (one available ) .

 US$ 4,790 for a single superior room with private bathroom (not available anymore) .
 It has access to the living room, kitchenette and terrace from the suite.